4Shubby/code_dictionaries/README.md

 # code_dictionaries
-dictionary for R, Pyhton and SAS
+dictionary for R, Python and some base code for SAS

-This repo has code for R, SAS and Python developed from courses taken at coursera as well as personal experience.
-Please add.
+This repo has code for R, SAS and Python developed from courses taken at coursera as well as personal experience and work.
+Please add code.